Adult and nymph spotted lanternfly. Photo Credit: USDA.

 - These host species are found throughout the Willamette Valley, including Washington County.

 - SLF suck the sap from trees, vines, and crops.
-SLF is a plant stressor that, in combination with other stressorOther insects, diseases, or weather. cause significant damage to its host tree.
+SLF causes plant stress that, in combination with other stressors, cause significant damage to its host tree.
 SLF alone may not kill a host plant.

 - When these insects feed, they excrete a sugary substance, called honeydew.
 This substance encourages black sooty mold to grow and clings on clothing, hair, and fur, making outdoor activity unpleasant where large SLF populations are present.